seanbechhofer/advent_of_code_2020/README.md

 If I'd *really* thought ahead, I would have used the reduce solution from the start, resulting in a one-line change for part two.

-Today I also started using `logging` rather than by own hand rolled debugging code.
+Today I also started using `logging` rather than my own hand rolled debugging code.